|Thomas Assembly Center|

 The Thomas Assembly Center recently celebrated its 30-year anniversary and has continually proven to be one of the toughest arenas in the country for opposing collegiate basketball teams to play in on both the men's and women's sides.

-The nationally-renowned Lady Techster basketball program has dominated their opposition for the past two-and-a-half decades in the Thomas Assembly Center, winning an amazing 92 percent of their games while posting a mark of 360-26 - a won-loss record unmatched by any other women's basketball program nationwide.
+The nationally-renowned Lady Techster basketball program has dominated their opposition for over three decades in the Thomas Assembly Center, winning an amazing 87 percent of their games while posting a mark of 443-68 (500th game coming on Dec.
+2, 2015 versus Prairie View A&M).
+The win-loss record is unmatched by any other women's basketball program nationwide.

 It has been home to 25 NCAA Tournament teams, the 1988 National Champion, 16 Kodak All-Americans and the winningest coach in the history of the game in Hall of Famer Leon Barmore.

 During the course of the program's history in the TAC, the Louisiana Tech Lady Techsters have put together some incredible winning streaks including:

 - winning 161 straight games vs. unranked opponents (starting with a 79-66 win over Western Kentucky in 1991-92 and ending with a 71-65 overtime loss to Illinois in 2004-05)

 - winning 114 straight regular season conference games (starting with a 79-66 win over Western Kentucky in 1991-92 and ending with a 68-47 loss to Boise State in 2006-07)

 The Lady Techsters have also boasted some of the top attendance numbers in the nation during their times, including 15 crowds of more than 7,000 and eight crowds of more than 8,000.
 On numerous occasions the Lady Techsters have ranked among the nation's Top 40 in home attendance, including a program record 5,330 in 1982-83.